molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 * *Bielawski, J. P. (2016).
 [Models of Molecular Evolution.](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/00209.PUBLISHED.pdf) In Encyclopedia of Evolutionary Biology.
 Vol 1, pp. 61-70.
 Oxford: Academic Press.* (Section 2 can be skipped without any loss of continuity.)

-**Do you have some background in phylogenetics and DNA sequence models, but you are new to the are of detecting adaptive sequence evolution?** &nbsp; Start with this...
+**Do you have some background in phylogenetics and DNA sequence models, but you are new to the area of detecting adaptive sequence evolution?** &nbsp; Start with this...

 * *Bielawski & Jones (2016).
 [Adaptive Molecular Evolution: Detection Methods.](http://awarnach.mathstat.dal.ca/~joeb/PAML_lab/resources/00171.PUBLISHED.pdf) In Encyclopedia of Evolutionary Biology.
 Vol 1, pp. 16-25.
 Oxford: Academic Press.*